skver0/tetel-vault/infoemeltangol/Structure of the computer.md

 			- die size (in nano meters)
 	- **storage devices**
 		- **HDD**
-			- Larger capacity (due to being developed much earlier),
+			- Larger capacity (due to being developed much earlier)
 			- slower speed (due to being mechanical)
 			- more prone to vibrations, impacts
 			- cheaper
 			- stores bits
 		- **SSD**
-			- faster storage than HDD (it doesen't have any moving part)
+			- faster storage than HDD (it doesn't have any moving part)
 			- smaller storage size (due to being developed later)
 			- uses semiconductors instead of a disc
 			- not as prone to vibrations